XInTheDark/PVplayer/README.md

 traces the PV line in every iteration for each move in order to provide an accurate evaluation of each move.
 It then chooses the move with the best PV evaluation.

+PVengine follows the UCI protocol, so you can type UCI commands just like in other engines, or use it in a chess GUI.

 ### Requirements
 The same as PVtrace (see above).